Jewish Military Union: Formation

-The ŻZW was formed in close ties with Iwański's organization and initially focused primarily on acquisition of arms and preparation of a large-scale operation in which all of its members could escape to Hungary, from where they wanted to flee to join the Polish Armed Forces in the West.
-With time however it was decided that the members stay in occupied Poland to help organize the struggle against the occupiers.
-In the later period the ŻZW focused on acquisition of arms for the future struggle as well as on helping the Jews to escape the ghettos, created in almost every town in German-held Poland.
+ŻZW was formed in close ties with Iwański's organization and initially focused on acquisition of arms and preparation of an operation in which all of its members could escape to Hungary, from where they wanted to flee to join the Polish Armed Forces in the West.
+With time it was decided that the members stay in occupied Poland to help organize the struggle against the occupiers.
+In the later period the ŻZW focused on acquisition of arms for the struggle as well as on helping the Jews to escape the ghettos, created in almost every town in German-held Poland.
 Thanks to the close ties with the Związek Walki Zbrojnej and then the AK (mainly through Iwański's Security Corps, the Polish underground police force), the ŻZW received a large number of guns and armaments, as well as training of their members by professional officers.
 Those resistance organizations also provided help with weapons and ammunition acquisition, as well as with organizing the escapes.

 Although the ŻZW was active in a number of towns in Poland, its major headquarters remained in Warsaw.
 When most of the Jewish inhabitants were forced into the Warsaw Ghetto, the ŻZW remained in contact with the outside world through Iwański and a number of other officers on the Aryan side.
-By the summer of 1942, the League had 320 well-armed members in Warsaw alone.
-During the first large deportation from the Warsaw Ghetto, the ŻZW received the news of the German plans and managed to hide most of its members in bunkers, which resulted in fewer than 20 of them being arrested by the Germans.
+By the summer of 1942, the League had 320 well-armed members in Warsaw.
+During the first large deportation from the Warsaw Ghetto, ŻZW received the news of the German plans and managed to hide most of its members in bunkers, which resulted in fewer than 20 of them being arrested by the Germans.
 Although Dawid Mordechaj Apfelbaum could not convince Adam Czerniaków to start an armed uprising against the Germans during the deportation, the organization managed to preserve most of its members - and assets.
 It also started to train more members and by January 1943 it already had roughly 500 men at arms in Warsaw alone.
-In addition, the technological department of the ŻZW, together with Captain Cezary Ketling's group of the PLAN resistance organization managed to dig two secret tunnels under the walls of the ghetto, providing contact with the outside and allowing smuggling of arms into the ghetto.
+The technological department of the ŻZW, together with Captain Cezary Ketling's group of the PLAN resistance organization managed to dig two secret tunnels under the walls of the ghetto, providing contact with the outside and allowing smuggling of arms into the ghetto.